Ph.D. in Business Administration

 West Virginia University is proud to add a new chapter to the legacy of the College of Business and Economics with the addition of the Doctor of Philosophy Program in Business Administration.
 The program is designed to prepare students to assume faculty positions at business schools around the globe.
 Students are exposed to world-class faculty members who are committed to fostering the development of the students through academic research and instruction of university-level courses.
 Coursework will be tailored to students’ specific interests to provide depth in key areas most relevant to their planned research.

 The Ph.D.
 Program in Business Administration is designed to provide students with enough flexibility to discover an intellectual niche while ensuring that all students acquire:

-- Research expertise in a particular concentration of study;
+- Research expertise in a particular major of study;

 - Practical application and teaching exposure within undergraduate business classes; and

 - Competence in quantitative and qualitative research methods.

 The West Virginia University’s Doctor of Philosophy Program in Business Administration with a major in Accounting is designed to prepare qualified individuals for a career in scholarly accounting research and teaching at the university level.
 The doctoral program is offered to a relatively small, highly qualified, and motivated group of students who demonstrate the potential to become highly regarded scholars in the field.
 Doctoral students are expected to be in residence on a full-time basis throughout the duration of the program, and will work closely with faculty on a one-on-one basis.